craftercms/docs/source/reference/modules/deployer/index.rst

 * By calling the API endpoint `createTarget <../../../_static/api/deployer.html#tag/target/operation/createTarget>`_, which creates a new target based on a template.
 The Deployer comes out of the box with two templates: one for local repositories (useful for authoring environments) and one for remote repositories (useful for delivery environments).
-You can also specify your own templates under ``./config/templates/targets``, and use the same API endpoint to create targets based on those templates.
+You can also specify your templates under ``./config/templates/targets``, and use the same API endpoint to create targets based on those templates.
 * By placing the YAML target configuration file under ``./config/targets`` (or ``CRAFTER_HOME/data/deployer/targets``, like indicated above).
 The Deployer will automatically load the file on a schedule, and whenever there's a change it will re-load it.